 Spend ten days taking in some of the top treasures in France from north to south.
 You'll start off exploring Paris with local guides to see both its star attractions and secret spots, then head to the historic city of Marseille.
 Continue to the famed French Riviera and the seaside city of Nice to end your trip in the sun.

-Take every matter of transport on this ten-day adventure trip.
-You'll cruise along the coast of Marseille, ride horses up to Sainte-Croix Lake, and tackle the Verdon Gorge by foot, river raft, and via cordata climb to take in the wild face of Europe's largest gorge.
+Take every manner of transport on this 10-day adventure trip.
+You'll cruise along the coast of Marseille, ride horses up to Sainte-Croix Lake, visit lavender fields, and tackle the Verdon Gorge by foot, river raft, and via cordata climb to take in the wild face of Europe's largest gorge.

 France is known the world over for its romance, but there might be no other region that encompasses its quintessential beauty—the cities, villages, hills, and beaches—quite like Provence.
 This is where the countryside meets the coast, where the Alps meet lavender fields, and where the French Riveria runs from Marseilles to the Italian border.
 Experience it all on this luxurious 12-day driving tour.

 This self-drive 12-day itinerary highlights the best of the Rhône Valley, from north to south.
 Perfect for the whole family, you'll start in food forward Lyon, then work your way through the colorful countryside of Provence and down to Marseille on the Mediterranean coast.
 Along the way, you'll taste full-bodied wines, marvel at ancient Roman ingenuity, and enjoy the majestic beauty that is southern France.